IamKuro/Nuclei-AI-Automation/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

-## Contributions
-Feel free to contribute by submitting issues or pull requests!

 ## Disclaimer
 This tool is intended for security research and educational purposes only.
 The author is not responsible for any misuse of this tool.